getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 # Usage

-Click the **Create** button in the navbar and then click **Alert**.
+Click the **Create** button in the navbar and then click **New Alert**.

 ![](/assets/images/docs/gitbook/create-alert.png)

 Search for a target query.
-If you don't see it the one you want, make sure it is published and does not use parameters.
+If you don't see the one you want, make sure it is published and does not use parameters.

 ![](/assets/images/docs/gitbook/new-alert-query-search.png)

 Use the settings panel to configure your alert.

-- The **Value Column** dropdown controls which field of your query result will be evaluated.
+- The **Value column** dropdown controls which field of your query result will be evaluated.
 - The **Condition** dropdown controls the logical operation to be applied.
-- The **Threshhold** text input will be compared against the _Value Column_ using the _Condition_ you specify.
+- The **Threshold** text input will be compared against the _Value column_ using the _Condition_ you specify.

 ![](/assets/images/docs/gitbook/alert_settings_V9.png)